Guessing Game for Families on the Go

-This game got me out of trouble many times when there were long waiting times or traveling, especially with kids.
+This game can be played any time when there are long waiting times or car rides, great especially to play with kids.

 I started playing this game with my nephew, when I was baby-sitting him many years ago.
 Now I play it with my husband and our children any time we need to kill time: on long car rides, while waiting at the restaurant, at the airport, on walks, literally anyplace.
 The coolest thing about this game is that it’s totally free and you don’t need any supplies.